-(1) The Manager or any primary management official or key employee of the Manager is not licensed or is ineligible to be licensed; or
+(1) The Managers or any primary management official or key employee of the Managers is not licensed or is ineligible to be licensed; or owned gaming corporations and the Tribal Council in writing of the reason for the extension.

 (2) A trustee, exercising the skill and diligence that a trustee is commonly held to, would not approve the contract.